 How the Algorithm Works

 At its core, Shibutz solves a constraint satisfaction and optimization problem.
-Given a set of students, classes, and rules, the algorithm finds the arrangement that best satisfies all of your requirements while keeping every class as balanced as possible.
+Given a set of students, classrooms, and rules, the algorithm finds the arrangement that best satisfies all of your requirements while keeping every classroom as balanced as possible.

 This page explains what the algorithm does and why, without diving into implementation details.
 The goal is to give educators confidence in how placements are determined.